Cryptosepalum exfoliatum

 Cryptosepalum exfoliatum is a species of tree native to tropical Africa.
+It ranges from the Republic of the Congo and Democratic Republic of the Congo to Tanzania, Zambia, Malawi, and Angola.
 It is the dominant tree species in the Zambezian Cryptosepalum dry forests ecoregion of Zambia and Angola, where it is known locally as "mavunda".
 Cryptosepalum exfoliatum forests form habitat for the butterfly Mylothris mavunda.